 Limiting What I'll Give Away for Free

-As a small agency in the early stages of growing my business, not all opportunities are always in my best interest.
-If you factor in the time and effort made to win any new project plus the hours, cost of technology and how many hours of experience are involved to be able to do the project efficiently to begin with, you'll know what's not a good fit for you or your agency.
+Contradictory to what consumers expect of a brand, I'm not here to serve everyone and the general public.
+As a freelancer turned small agency that is still in the early stages of growing my business, not all opportunities are always in my best interest.
+If you factor in the time and effort made to win any new project plus the hours it will take, cost of technology, your experience and if it is something you will enjoy, it becomes clear what is a yes and what to take a pass on.

-After my first year, I learned how to start saying no to many things, because I spent over half of my working hours giving advice and building out plans I was not getting paid for, certain I'd win or confident I would get results for when I did win them.
-I narrowed in on who I could work with and what specific things their brand needs (including some happy customers, a hard work ethic and willingness to adapt) for us to work together best.
+After my first year, I learned how to start saying no to many things.
+I narrowed in on who I could work with and what specific things their brand needs (an industry I've supported, some happy employees, customers, a hard work ethic, ability to have fun and willingness to adapt marketing processes) for us to work together best.

 All I can do as an experienced professional is hear out your biggest marketing challenges, make a detailed plan to rock that challenge and then allocate a certain amount of time to work on your business for you.
 Whether it's strategy work or producing creative materials for you, I will track performance and I will make suggestions for improvement.
 I will also always be open to hearing how I can improve from you.